xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 initialised by the remote server

-used to access a service, hosted on a local network, from another network (or internet)
+used to access a service hosted on a remote local network, from another network (or internet)

 {{< mermaid >}}
 %%{init: {'theme':'dark'}}%%